Best Lakes Near Salzburg

 This manmade lake is north of Salzburg, surrounded by what feels like a massive field of grass which is perfect for kicking a ball around or having a picnic.
 There are also beach volleyball spots on site.
 It's very family friendly and the Untersberg can be seen in the distance.
 I wouldn't say this was one of my favourites, but it's very lowkey which might be just what you're after.

-Get here from Salzburg: it is about twenty minutes bike ride north from the Altstadt, or you can take bus 7 straight here.
+Get here from Salzburg: it is about 20 minutes bike ride north from the Altstadt, or you can take bus 7 straight here.

 jana meerman salzachsee salzburg austria-1